 Read our full review of ExpressVPN.

-CyberGhost provides the fastest connection speeds in the top 5, but it doesn’t leave protection in the dust.
+CyberGhost provides speedy connections, but it doesn’t leave protection in the dust.

 Protected by military-level encryption, kill switch protection and ad blocking protection, the provider’s reliable connections will keep your browsing secure.
 Plus, you’ll never have to worry about data caps of bandwidth restrictions.

-With nearly 3,700 servers in 60 countries, you’ll be able to put that speed to good use, downloading or streaming content from around the globe.
-8 of those servers are based in Indonesia, so you can stay in touch when you’re roaming the globe.
+With 6,500+ servers in 90 countries, you’ll be able to download or stream content from around the globe.
+12 of those servers are based in Indonesia, so you can stay in touch when you’re roaming the globe.

 CyberGhost delivers reliable service, but in the unlikely event you do need assistance, you can take advantage of their live support chat, trouble ticket tracking system and searchable support information.